Elections in Texas

-From 1836 to 1845, the Republic of Texas elected its own presidents.
-In 1845, it was admitted to the United States as the state of Texas, and has been a participant in every presidential election since, except for 1864 and 1868.
-Texas did not participate in these due to its secession from the United States to join the Confederate States of America on February 1, 1861, and its status as an unreconstructed state in 1868 following the American Civil War.
+From 1836 to 1845, Texas existed as an independent Republic of Texas and elected its own presidents before agreeing to annexation by the United States in 1845.
+Ever since, the state of Texas began participating in every presidential election with the exceptions of 1864 and 1868.
+The reason Texas choose not to participate in these two elections was due to its secession from the Union to join the Confederate States of America on February 1, 1861, and later remained as an unreconstructed state following in the American Civil War.